GalleriaJS/galleria/docs/options/index.rst

 - :doc:`carousel` Toggle the creation of a carousel.

-- :doc:`carousel_follow` Defines if the carousel should follow the image.
+- :doc:`carouselFollow` Defines if the carousel should follow the image.

-- :doc:`carousel_speed` Carousel animation speed in milliseconds.
+- :doc:`carouselSpeed` Carousel animation speed in milliseconds.

 - :doc:`carousel_steps` Defines how many "steps" the carousel should take on each nav click.